SingularityNET-Archive/SingularityNET-Archive/Decisions/Quarterly report for Q1 2024.md

 {
 "Workgroup": "Archive",
-"Title": "Quarterly report for Q1 2024"
+"Decision": "Quarterly report for Q1 2024"
 "Affects": "Affects only this workgroup",
 "Issue" : "https://github.com/SingularityNET-Archive/SingularityNET-Archive/issues/88".
 "Desc": "there have been a couple of minor changes suggested.
 Also we want to try out presenting it in a format that is more closely linked to our budget request  - e.g. via notes on the budget spreadsheetfor Q2",